jitterdev/kitsune/.github/ISSUE_TEMPLATE/bug_report.md

 4. See error

 **Information**
-Add videos or screenshots if needed
+Add videos or screenshots if needed.

 Upload your log file to https://mclo.gs/ and put it here.

 **Additional context**